 Checklist Question Ref.
 MoV Comments Draft Concl.
-Final Concl. issue and to contact several CDM consulting firms /29/.
-In March 2007 Contour Global decided to accept the commercial proposal of MGM International - /30//31/ - to start with the PDD development and to provide support for the other activities corresponding to the CDM cycle.
+Final Concl.
+As a consequence, in order to proceed with the CDM issues, Contour Global hired personnel to be in charge of the issue and to contact several CDM consulting firms /29/.
+In March 2007 Contour Global decided to accept the commercial proposal of MGM International - /30/ /31/ - to start with the PDD development and to provide support for the other activities corresponding to PDD development and to provide support for the other activities corresponding to the CDM cycle.
 By verifying all evidences mentioned above, DNV has confirmed that these evidences are reliable and thus consider that incentives of the CDM were a decisive factor in the project participant's decision to proceed with the project activity and that continuing and real actions were taken to secure CDM status for the project activity in parallel with its implementation.